-JAG offers three competitive options for our Artistic Team gymnasts, USAG's Junior Olympic Program, USAG's Xcel Program, and USAIGC.
-USAG and USAIGC both offer wonderful competitions.
+JAG offers two competitive options for our Artistic Team gymnasts, USAG's Junior Olympic Program and USAG's Xcel Program.
+USAG and Xcel both offer wonderful competitions.
 One program is not inherently better than the other—they both offer different advantages and disadvantages.
 As such, each child may find benefits competing in each program at different times during their gymnastics career and even simultaneously.
 The coaching staff will determine what best meets the needs for each child on an individual basis.

 The Junior Olympic Program is broken down into levels (2-10) and offers some of the strongest, most challenging competition at each level.
 Athletes competing at levels 2-5 compete Compulsory routines; each child competes the same exact routines on each apparatus and uses the same floor routine music.
 Athletes competing at level 6 and above, compete Optional routines; each gymnast competes their own unique routine on each apparatus and can choose their own floor routine music, though there are still requirements regarding what types of elements and skills must be included at each level.